nrt-library/nrt-library/index.md

 summary: This is an awesome website full of data science wisdom.
 ---

+## SOME CHANGES

+I am adding some changes to illustrate how to change things!

 {% include note.html content="This is a note box to highligh very important things" %}

 {% include cogsci_papernet_dynamic.html %}